hugh-maaskant/IoTAS/Docs/02 Architecture.md

 The smart speaker Device emulates a smart speaker in the public address system of the airport.
 The Monitor web app displays the status of all known Devices in real-time.
-The Server maintains the status of the Devices, serves the Monitor SPA, and provides SignalR hubs for the Devices and Monitors to connect to and pass real-time updates through.
+The Server maintains the status of the Devices, serves the Monitor SPA, and provides SignalR Hubs for the Devices and Monitors to connect to and pass real-time updates through.

 ![Basic Architecture](./BasicArch.png)